open5e/open5e/source/Spellcasting/spells_a-z/s/stinking-cloud.rst

 Each creature that is completely within the cloud at the start of its turn must make a Constitution saving throw against poison.
 On a failed save, the creature spends its action that turn retching and reeling.
-Creatures that don’t need to breathe or are immune to poison automatically succeed on this saving throw.
+Creatures that don't need to breathe or are immune to poison automatically succeed on this saving throw.

 A moderate wind (at least 10 miles per hour) disperses the cloud after 4